All Collections

 Checkbox

 • Display: The symbol that is used to fill in the box.
 Available options are Checkmark, Xmark, Circle, and Oval.
-A circle or oval may be handy if you want to circle an element on your background form image.
+A circle or oval may be handy if you want to circle an element on your background Form image.

 Checkbox Group

-Checkbox group properties are a little bit different from most other field types.
-The Field Properties are set for the Checkbox Group as a whole, while the Display Properties are specific to each individual checkbox within the group — so each checkbox can be sized and positioned independently from all the others, and can also have its own individual look-and-feel.
-You can click a checkbox in the Builder to bring up its Display Properties in the Properties Panel.
+The Field Properties are set for the Checkbox Group as a whole, while the Display Properties are specific to each individual checkbox within the group.
+Click a checkbox in the Builder to bring up its Display Properties in the Properties Panel.

 Group Items Property